caltechlibrary/caltechlibrary.github.io/search.md

 // Extract the query parameter const searchQuery = getQueryParam('q');

-window.addEventListener('DOMContentLoaded', (event) => {
+// When the page is fully loaded setup the PageFindUI object window.addEventListener('DOMContentLoaded', (event) => {
     const searchUI = new PagefindUI({
         element: "#search",